 - An amateur doesn’t have the level of control over his shot, to consciously shoot early, or in the middle of his motion, so he’s naturally dragged towards far post.
 It takes a lot of practice to take your shot from “almost missing the long, but sometimes hit exactly the far post” to “Not only my take off speed is insane, but I can also release the shot at whatever point I want”.

 2. Out of main 3 options long is the hardest to race (assuming your opponent has decent speed).
 But, If he’s not that fast with his shot, long actually becomes the easiest to race, since you’ll have extra time to move your defense.
-No, I’m not high, it’s just how it works
+This is just a normal foosball shooting technique.

 There are also a few trick shots your opponent can go for – bring down the far 3 rod dude and shoot that way, instead of the center guy for example.
 Or do this fake shown by Zeke Cervantes.